MashaSoro/lecture-project/README.md

 # lecture-project

-this is a discription
+this is a description
-THIS is A CHANGE
+This is A CHANGE

 Another change 2
 THIS Anather 3